-You'll enjoy these old fashioned LOST pudding recipes that I discovered in Grandma's recipe collection.
-These traditional puddings are rarely seen today, and it's a mystery why since they are so delicious.
+You'll enjoy these forgotten pudding recipes that I discovered in Grandma's recipe collection.
+These old fashioned puddings are rarely seen today, and it's a mystery why since they are so delicious.

 Mom's Recipe Scrapbooks (ca. 1920s)

 Use stale bread and two cupfuls of lemon or other fruit-flavored jelly.
 Cut the bread into small dice.

 Fill a buttered mold nearly full of the dice, pour over it the jelly, hot, and leave in a cool place until it has set.
 Turn out when firm and serve with sweetened whipped cream.

 The White House Cook Book (1913)

 A small cupful of fresh butter warmed, but not melted; one cupful of sifted sugar creamed with the butter; a teaspoonful of nutmeg, grated; eight eggs, yolks and whites beaten separately.

 Beat the butter and sugar light, and then add the nutmeg and the beaten eggs, which should be stirred in gradually; flavor with vanilla, almond, peach, or rose water; stir hard; butter a deep dish, line with puff paste, and bake (375°F) about half an hour.
 Then make a meringue for the top and brown in oven.
 Serve cold.

 Wash two teacupfuls of rice and boil it in one teacupful of water and one of milk, with a little salt; if the rice is not tender when the milk and water are absorbed, add a little more milk and water.

 When the rice is tender, flavor with vanilla, form it into little balls, or mold it into a compact form with little cups; place these rice balls around the inside of a deep dessert dish, fill the dish with a rich soft custard and serve either hot or cold.